-The Brief The Times approached Inition for a glimpse into the future of how 3D printing might be used in the home.
-The piece was to be photographic-led and feature on a double-page spread in their monthly magazine Eureka.
+The Times approached INITION to provide a glimpse into the future of how 3D printing might be used in the home.
+The piece was to be highly visual, with 3D printed objects in domestic settings, which would then feature on a double-page spread in their monthly magazine Eureka.

 The full list of pieces included a side plate, a large plate, a cereal bowl, a coffee cup, a saucer, a milk jug, a cuttlery set, a fruit bowl, an egg cup, reading glasses, house keys complete with a Eureka branded key ring, a cafetiere, toast rack, a butter dish, a vase, a watch and a 3D printed Barbie leg!